Date and Dose Remaining Calculator

 For Liquid Medications

-If you take 10 milliliters per dose, 4 times a day, your daily usage is: 10×4=40 milliliters per day
+If you take 10 milliliters per dose, 4 times a day, your daily usage is 10×4=40 milliliters per day

-If your bottle contains 200 milliliters: 200÷40=5 days
+If your bottle contains 200 milliliters: 200÷40=5 days, which may vary based on the amount of medicine prescribed.

 Your liquid prescription will last 5 days.